Coronavirus Toll At 1000 GMT Thursday - UrduPoint

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on latest reports, the countries with the most new deaths were India with 4,120, followed by Brazil with 2,494 and the United States with 855.
+Based on latest reports, the countries with the most new deaths were India with 3,874 new deaths, followed by Brazil with 2,641 and United States with 648.

-The country with the highest number of deaths compared to its population is Hungary with 299 fatalities per 100,000 inhabitants, followed by the Czech Republic with 279, Bosnia-Herzegovina with 273, Republic of North Macedonia 247 and Montenegro 246.
+The country with the highest number of deaths compared to its population is Hungary with 304 fatalities per 100,000 inhabitants, followed by Czech Republic with 280, Bosnia-Herzegovina with 277, Republic of North Macedonia 252 and Bulgaria 250.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.